Modulator-Assisted Zeno Control of Energy Transfer in Quantum Batteries: Minimal Modulator-Assisted Quantum Battery

-{\it Physical model.---}A standard charger-mediated quantum battery involves a battery qubit \(b\) interacting with a charger qubit \(c\).
-In our model, we include an additional modulator qubit \(m\) that interacts only with the charger \(c\).
-The modulator and the charger jointly forms an ``expanded charger'' system, with the Hamiltonian ($\hbar=1$)
+Before extending to the many-body setting, we begin with a minimal charger-mediated quantum-battery model consisting of a single battery qubit \(b\) coupled to a charger qubit \(c\).
+To implement the indirect-control paradigm, we introduce an additional modulator qubit \(m\), which interacts only with the battery \(b\).
+The modulator could be coupled to the charger equivalently, but here we choose the battery.
+The modulator and battery together form an ``expanded battery'' system, described by the Hamiltonian (\(\hbar=1\))